 Persons who are permanently ill or disabled may receive an absentee ballot for all future elections by filing only one application.
 You will then be sent an absentee ballot for every primary, special or general election for which you qualify for as a voter.

-Absentee ballot must be returned to us with a postmark no later than the day OF the election.
+- The absentee ballot must be returned to us with a postmark no later than the day of the election.

-If you are visually impaired or otherwise have a disability such that your disability requires you to use a special accessible absentee ballot that can be read by a screen reader, you have two accessible options to request such a ballot on this page, either using the Accessible Electronic Ballot Application or Application Portal linked below:
+If you are visually impaired or otherwise have a disability such that your disability requires you to use a special accessible absentee ballot that can be read by a screen reader, you have two accessible options to request such a ballot on this page, either using the NY Accessible Electronic Ballot Application or Application Portal.

 If you cannot affirm that you are visually impaired or otherwise disabled you must request a regular absentee ballot.

-Federal Post Card Application for Military and Overseas (Federal) Voters
+Use the Federal Post Card Application (PDF) for Military and Overseas (Federal) Voters.